-- 2.7 Impact assessments play an important role in our policy decisions: - a) They help us formulate policy proposals and decide whether to proceed with a particular proposal; - b) They help stakeholders understand the evidence and reasoning behind a particular proposal and provide them with the basis to respond with their own evidence and views; - c) They help us ensure our policy decisions are evidence-based and proportionate, and that we are making the best decisions to further the interests of citizens and consumers; and - d) They help us ensure our decision-making process is transparent. - 2.8 To make good policy decisions we need to be clear on what we want to achieve, what we expect the impact to be, and subsequently understand what happened in practice. - 2.9 As policy makers we frequently balance many factors when deciding on the best route to achieve our objectives.
-Our policy-making process generally involves identifying a range of stakeholders potentially affected by a decision (including vulnerable consumers and small businesses), and a variety of different impacts, from consumer harm to competition and investment concerns. - 2.10 We will start thinking about the potential impact of a policy intervention in the early stages of a project.
+- 2.8 Impact assessments play an important role in our policy decisions: - a) they help us formulate policy proposals and decide whether to proceed with a particular proposal; - they help stakeholders understand the evidence and reasoning behind a particular proposal and provide them with the basis to respond with their own evidence and views; - c) they help us ensure our policy decisions are evidence-based and proportionate, and that we are making the best decisions to further the interests of citizens and consumers;5 - d) they help us ensure our decision-making process is transparent; 6 and - e) they help us comply with our statutory duties, including in relation to equality. - 2.9 To make good policy decisions we need to be clear on what we want to achieve, what we expect the impact to be, and subsequently understand what happened in practice. - 2.10 As policy makers we frequently balance many factors when deciding on the best route to achieve our objectives.
+Our policy-making process generally involves identifying a range of stakeholders potentially affected by a decision, and a variety of different impacts, from consumer harm to competition and investment concerns. - 2.11 We will start thinking about the potential impact of a policy intervention in the early stages of a project.
 This will help us formulate a policy proposal in terms of whether and how we may want to intervene, taking into account the relevant legal framework.
 We will continually consider and review potential impacts throughout a project and, where appropriate, revise our impact assessment as our thinking progresses.
 All this work is consolidated in the consultation and statement.
-This ensures we are making the best decisions to further the interests of citizens and consumers. - 2.11 Our policy-making and consultation documents will make it clear why we are considering or proposing to make certain choices.
-An impact assessment forms an important part of this consultation process by identifying the impacts (in terms of any costs and benefits) we anticipate a proposal will have on different stakeholders, and, where appropriate, how a market functions.
-Our consultation will also give stakeholders sufficient detail so that they can respond.
-By doing this we ensure that the impact assessment can be scrutinised and adjusted as appropriate. - 2.12 We will take into account all consultation responses prior to making our decision based on all the evidence and what we consider to be the most proportionate and least intrusive means of achieving our objectives.
-The decision we take will also be the one that we
+This ensures we are making the best decisions to further the interests of citizens and consumers. - 2.12 Our policy-making and consultation documents will make it clear why we are considering or proposing to make certain choices.
+An impact assessment forms an important part of this consultation process by identifying the impacts (in terms of any costs and benefits) we anticipate a proposal will have on different stakeholders and, where appropriate, how a market functions.
+Our consultation will also give stakeholders sufficient detail so that they

-&lt;sup>3 Our principal duty is set out in section 3 of the Communications Act.
-Section 3(3)(a) of the Communications Act also requires all our regulatory activities to be "proportionate, consistent and targeted only at cases in which action is needed".
+5 Our principal duty is set out in section 3(1) of the Communications Act.
+Section 3(3)(a) of the Communications Act states that "our regulatory activities should be ... proportionate, consistent and targeted only at cases in which action is needed".

-&lt;sup>4 Section 3(3)(a) of the Communications Act requires all our regulatory activities to be "transparent".
+6 Section 3(3)(a) of the Communications Act states that our "regulatory activities should be transparent".